Best daily deals

 Should you buy the HyperX QuadCast?

-The HyperX QuadCast is definitely worth the money if you want a solid microphone for the computer that sounds great without too much fuss.
+The HyperX QuadCast is worth the money if you want a solid microphone for the computer that sounds great without too much fuss.
 If that’s a little steep, the HyperX SoloCast might be more your speed—it doesn’t offer nearly as many features, but it’s less than half the price, simple, and great for talking over Zoom.

 HyperX QuadCast microphone